Learn PLCs free

 When should I use BOOL?

-BOOL is particularly useful in scenarios such as Manufacturing process control and automation and Quality control and inspection systems.
+BOOL is particularly useful in scenarios such as Digital input and output state and Permissives, alarms and sequence conditions.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?